 Next to the pool was a large cabana.
 This was a great spot to relax and read during the day while enjoying the beautiful weather.
 There was no shortage of seating because in addition to the cabana, there was also a day bed next to a table along with two chairs.

 Another great thing about the suite, aside from the private pool, was that it was just steps from the beach.
 The small wooden gate had a door that lead to the lawn by the chapel.
 Despite being on the ground floor, the Pool Suite felt very private.
 We never really noticed people walking by, except for when a wedding took place.

-The Conrad Pool Suite was my parents’s suite, but it was also where we all gathered and hung out.
+My parents stayed in the Conrad Pool Suite , but it was also where we all gathered and hung out.
 At 50,000 Barclay Arrival miles per night, it was worth it.
 Earning this many miles would require $25,000 worth of manufactured spending per night.
 This used to be a piece of cake, but I probably won’t be able to pull that off going forward, since manufactured spending has gotten a bit more difficult with shopping portals pulling Amex gift cards and all.

 The Conrad Bali does offer options to upgrade to a Pool Suite from several other room categories.
 These options don’t always make sense.
 For example, I was quoted an extra $200 per night to upgrade from a Conrad Suite to a Pool Suite.
 Since the Conrad Suite was $325 and the Pool Suite $495, it would have cost more to upgrade than to book the Pool Suite.

 If you’re staying at the Conrad Bali and want to splurge a little, I absolutely recommend the Conrad Pool Suite.
 It’s not absurdly priced – in fact, it was cheaper than most other pool suites offered at nearby hotels.
 And if you’re going to travel all the way to Bali, you might as well get a room you would not be able to book back home.